cap-js/telemetry/README.md

 #### Option 2: Manual Certificate Configuration (Fallback)

-For environments without ZTI or when you want to manage certificates externally, you can provide mTLS credentials manually:
+For environments without ZTI, you can provide mTLS credentials manually:

 1. **Bind the CaaS service** to your app with subject/issuer configuration:
 ```yaml